 We can call these crackers multitasking ones.
 These snacks aren’t just what they seem to be.
 People often use them as an ingredient in other sweets.

 They can be used in making pie crusts, ice cream toppings, and s’mores.
-These treats aren’t recommended in becoming your feline’s food because of the sweet content.
+These treats aren’t recommended for your feline because of the sweet content.

 Although cats can eat Graham crackers, pie crusts are best avoided.
 The reason behind this is the content of butter and overall, high calories.
 This can result in diarrhea – and we all know how bad that can be.